CompTIA A+

 • Given a scenario, troubleshoot video, projector, and display issues.

-• Given a scenario, troubleshoot and resolve printer issues.
+• Given a scenario, troubleshoot network issues.

-• Given a scenario, troubleshoot problems with wired and wireless networks.
+• Given a scenario, troubleshoot printer issues.

 6.0 Operating Systems